Eligibility Requirements

 Alumni Story

 Experience life in Denmark through the eyes of an AFS alumni.
-From navigating Danish traditions to personal development, discover how their exchange program helped them grow and embrace the Scandinavian way of life.
+From navigating Danish traditions to personal development, discover how their exchange programme helped them grow and embrace the Scandinavian way of life.